 Required Documentation Examples of Documentation You Could Provide These are simply examples.
 You should select the best documentation available at your institution that addresses the elements of the standard.
-Core faculty profiles.
+1.Y+Z - Core Faculty Profile (for each core faculty member) (DCUF) Core faculty profiles.
 The program should provide a profile document for each core faculty member that identifies the faculty member and their qualifications in relation to each requirement of the standard.
 Please indicate dates for presentations, papers, and other activities.
-To demonstrate sustained engagement, the profile should show that credentials are active and should identify relevant
+To demonstrate sustained engagement, the

-- activities in each area from the most recent 3-4 years. - Updated CVs for each core faculty member (each CV should be current as of the time of self-study submission.
+- profile should show that credentials are active and should identify relevant activities in each area from the most recent 3-4 years. - Updated CVs for each core faculty member (each CV should be current as of the time of self-study submission.
 CV should reflect full-time employment at the institution).
 Each CV should highlight the information relevant to this standard.